 "Multiple studies have shown that building remote patient monitoring software reduces costs and improves health outcomes,” says, Michael Hodin, relying on the Veterans Health Administration, which concludes that RPM “can reduce hospitalizations by as much as 40% for some diseases, and realize annual savings of $6,500 per patient.

-Healthcare companies can reduce labor and equipment upkeep budgets by developing remote patient monitoring systems.
+Healthcare companies can reduce labor and equipment upkeep budgets by developing a remote healthcare app.
 Healthcare providers decrease the number of in-hospital visits while also lightening the strain on their staff.
 Additionally, remote tracking is frequently carried out using patients' gadgets, which unloads the equipment of a healthcare professional.

 Better patient outcomes: 5% reduction in patient readmissions